testing22-0/solution-challenge-10-23/README.md

 **Decoding the Hint:**
 - **Client vs Server Parsing:** The title parsing (`<%- title %>`) on the server in `header.ejs` rendered a dynamic HTML version when fed with broken input.
 Uncover the parsing discrepancy, and you're on the brink of mutation XSS ([mXSS](https://cure53.de/fp170.pdf)) enlightenment.
 - **Key Takeaway:** Despite DOMPurify filtering malicious input, you could have sent valid but broken HTML to the server and made the recipient browser fix it.
-By breaking out of the `</title>` tag, it was possible to inject scripts into the page.
+By breaking out of the `</title>` tag, it was possible to inject scripts into the page as illustrated in the image above.

 Now we can inject and control anything from the browser!
 Can't we?